 Inventory, 48 ct : 0

-Grapples were invented by Todd Synder of C&O Nursery in Wenatchee, Washington State.
-Washington Fuji apples and occasionally Gala apples are used in the Grapple making process as their skin breaths well and best takes on the grape flavor.
-Apples are first scanned to test for Brix levels using infrared cameras, selecting only the sweetest apples.
-The apples are then checked for size, color, and quality, and are then infused with the artificial grape flavor.
-Once bathed in the grape flavoring, the apples are moved to cold storage where they further take on their grape flavor.
+Grapple® apples were developed by Todd Synder of C&O Nursery in Wenatchee, Washington State.
+Washington fuji apples and gala apples are used to make Grapple® apples as both varieties have skin that is highly permeable and quickly takes on the grape flavor.
+The apples are first scanned to test for Brix, or sugar levels, using infrared cameras, selecting only the sweetest apples.
+The apples are also checked for size, color, and quality, and are then infused with the artificial grape flavor.
+Once bathed in the grape flavoring, the apples are moved to cold storage, where they further take on their grape flavor.
 Grapple® apples were released to the market in 2011 and are made exclusively by C&O Nursery.
 The apples are distributed in custom packaging and are found at specialty grocers throughout the United States and Canada.

 Recipes that include Grapple Apples.
 One is easiest, three is harder.

 |Cooking Dangerously||Grapple Cake in a Brown Sugar Glaze|